 How to cook a turkey crown

-- Put in a roasting tin, skin-side up, and roast for 70 minutes plus 20 mins per kilo or until the internal temperature reaches 60C.
+- Put in a roasting tin skin-side up and roast for 70 mins plus 20 mins per kg, or until the internal temperature reaches 65-70C.

-- Remove the turkey from the oven and rest in a warm place for 20 minutes.
-Don’t cover the crown if you want the skin to stay crisp.
+- Remove the turkey from the oven and rest in a warm place for 20 mins.
+Don’t cover it if you want the skin to stay crisp.

 Top turkey crown recipes

-If you want a chorus of delighted 'oohs' and 'ahhs' as you bring your turkey crown to the table then look no further.
-This is a splendid-looking recipe and the pancetta covering the skin is beautifully crisp.
+If you want a chorus of delighted 'oohs' and 'ahhs' as you bring your turkey crown to the table, look no further.
+It looks spectacular and the pancetta covering the skin is beautifully crisp.

-Fuss-free and on the table in under two hours – our easy turkey crown is the one for beginners.
-If you’ve never cooked Christmas dinner before, you will wow your guests.
+Fuss-free and on the table in under 2 hours, our easy turkey crown is the one for beginners.
+If you’ve never cooked Christmas dinner before, it'll wow your guests.
 Cook it with our all-in-one trimmings traybake for an even easier meal.

 Enjoyed this?
 Find more tasty turkey recipes...